atorus-research/Tplyr/README.md

 -------

 You may have noticed the addition of `ord` columns on the datasets output so far.
-Tplyr now provides order columns built in to the table returned to you via the `build` function.
+Tplyr now provides order columns built into the table returned to you via the `build` function.
 This follows a few basic
 principles: